Madagascar Food Guide

 Akoho sy sakamalao/Chicken with ginger

-Akoho sy sakamalao is a popular dish featuring chicken cooked with ginger, garlic, onions, and tomatoes.
-The ginger gives the dish a distinctive warm and aromatic flavor.
-It's often served with rice and is a common meal in many Malagasy households.
+Akoho sy sakamalao is chicken cooked with ginger, garlic, onions, and tomatoes, the ginger giving it a warm, aromatic edge.
+Served with rice, it's a regular meal in many Malagasy homes.

 Regional Cuisine Highlights